-NOTE 2 - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+NOTE 2-SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 The significant accounting policies followed in the preparation of these financial statements are summarized below.
-These policies conform to generally accepted accounting principles (GAAP) for local governmental units as prescribed in the statements issued by the Governmental Accounting Standards Board (GASB) and other recognized authoritative sources.
-The Authority also applies Financial Accounting Standards Board (FASB) Statements and Interpretations issued on or before November 30, 1989, provided they do not conflict with or contradict GASB pronouncements.
+The policies conform to generally accepted accounting principles (GAAP) for local governmental units as prescribed in the statements issued by the Governmental Accounting Standards Board (GASB) and other recognized authoritative sources.
+The Authority also applied Financial Accounting Standards Board (FASB) Statements and Interpretations issued after November 30, 1989, provided they do not conflict with or contradict GASB pronouncements.